codergeek42/wordle-solver/README.md

 # How To Use (Interactive)

-The solver is exposed via a menu-driven command-line app: run `npm run cli` from the source to begin.
+The solver is exposed via a menu-driven command-line app: run `dotnet run --project WordleSolver.CLI` from the source to begin.

 You will be given a list of candidate words for each [guessing strategy](#guessing-strategies--scoring), where each candidate word is the highest-scoring for that particular strategy's metric.
 Upon choosing a word from the menu, you